Lochness Monster (Fact or Fiction)

 However, veteran Nessie hunter Steve Feltham, remains sceptical, although he admits the hump photograph cannot be immediately explained and is worth further investigation.

-Deep: A photographer looks over the carcass of a sea creature that was washed up along a beach at Bridge of Don, Aberdeen, earlier this month'The river comes out there and something large could have come down the river and flowed out there,' he suggested.
+'The river comes out there and something large could have come down the river and flowed out there,' he suggested.

 Mr Jobes' is the second potential sighting of nessie so far this summer.